Language Access Implementation Committee

 Community Education Specialist

-With a passion for accessibility and education, I am committed to making New Mexico a more inclusive and informed state for people with hearing loss.
+With a deep passion for accessibility and public education, Roger is committed to making New Mexico a more inclusive and informed state for people with hearing loss.